Install a cloud distribution point for Configuration Manager

 View high-level information about the distribution point in the Cloud Distribution Points node under Cloud Services in the Administration workspace of the Configuration Manager console.
 Select a distribution point and click Properties to see more details.

-When you edit the properties of a cloud distribution point, the following values are available to edit:
+When you edit the properties of a cloud distribution point, the following tabs include settings to edit:

 Certificate file: Before the server authentication certificate expires, issue a new certificate with the same common name.
 Then add the new certificate here for the service to start using.
 If the certificate expires, clients won't trust and use the service.